bbauska/UofM-Intro-HTML5/README.md

 next generation of Web developers are designing for the greatest possible audience.

-### 3.01.Does Your Browser Support Accessibility?
+### 3.01.
+Does Your Browser Support Accessibility?

-In the Week One material you may or may not have run the test at
-<https://html5test.com/> to see how well your browser supports HTML5.
+In the Week One material you may or may not have run the test at [**https://html5test.com/**](https://html5test.com/) to see how well your browser supports HTML5.
 But you should also find out if that HTML5 is easily usable by people who rely on assistive technology without having to use special work-arounds.

 In the screenshot below I compared my current Chrome browser (528) vs Firefox (497), Edge (496), Safari (477), and even Chrome on an older